HomeHow To GuidesLawn CareHow To Smooth a Bumpy Lawn

 Grass Seed | Best Home Gear” – Raking New Grass Seed

 Once you’ve figured out what was causing the problem, it’s time to fix it.
 Start by placing new topsoil in any depressions or the hole left from removing a raised bump.
-If there’s already grass underneath, try to keep the topsoil thin so it will grow through.

 Step 6: Reseed Lawn – As Necessary